 For Season 3, Delphine was offered the job of Team Manager on a full-time basis.

 “As Team Manager, I nearly have a different job from the office to the track,” continues Delphine.
 “At the office, I look after the budget with Susie and our accounting department, look after the logistics and freight, and do the team planning for race events.

 “When I’m at the track, all of this nearly stops and I focus on the sporting side.
 I’m the one in contact with the other teams and the FIA and I’m also the one in contact with the stewards so if there are any penalties, then I’m the one going.

 “I love the human aspect of the job because in the team, we have a lot of different characters and when we are at races, we are with each other for five days, full-time.
 You need to be able to know people and how they react to stress.
 This can be one of the most difficult things but it’s also one of the most interesting.”

 Both at the track and back at base, determination underpins Delphine’s work ethic and since an early age, this resolution has pushed her, holding the ambition to go further:

 “I grew up in an environment where you had to prove yourself and prove what you can do.
 My family was always behind me and my brothers, but we grew up with the idea that you make yourself.

 “I had this idea that if you want to do something or make something, then you should just go and do it and not always ask for permission or wait for advice or help – just go and do your best.
 That’s what pushed me.

 “If I had to offer a piece of advice to someone who wants to work in motorsport – or for life in general – I would say don’t stop.
 Don’t listen to the people who say that you can’t do it.
 Just try and you will see what you can do.

-“When I saw the girls in the mountains of Marrakesh earlier this season, that’s what I told them.
+“When I saw the girls in the mountains of Marrakesh in Season 6, that’s what I told them.
 I told them that you can do whatever you want to do.
 Some things are harder than others but if you don’t try, you will never know if you can do it or not.”